godricpursue/godricpursue/README.md

 ## 🚀 Current Focus

-🚀 Currently, I'm working on Patika.Dev Intermediate Frontend Path, where I'm  building a responsive e-commerce website while learning how to be more proficient using React.
+🚀 Currently, I'm expanding my knowledge by learning TypeScript and NextJS, which will further enhance my skills.

 ## 📫 Get in touch